Creative Commons Attribution Noncommercial Share-Alike 2.0 By Greg Bayles, graphic remixed from Mary Harrsch |

 "[A] grouping of at least several thousand people with a common culture, usually a common language, usually a geographic locale, some significant (usually monumental) buildings and architecture, and a political structure that is not necessarily unified” (Blaha 2002).

 "Civilization is fundamentally a cultural infrastructure of information and knowledge that serves survival and continuity.
-What distinguishes a civilization from a culture is that this infrastructure, having reached a critical level of complexity, becomes autonomous from constituent cities, nations, and empires" (Bosworth 2003).
+What distinguishes a civilization from a culture is that this infrastructure, having reached a critical level of complexity, becomes autonomous from constituent cities, nations, and empires" (Bosworth 2003)."A ‘civilization’ is mental.
+It is cultural—a vastly complex and always developing series of human thoughts and feelings, but not of actions, except those very limited actions required to form and express thoughts and feelings" (Coulborn 1966).

 “The fact is that a civilization of any but the most simple and archaic kind is a far more complex phenomenon than the philosophers of history have realized.
 No doubt it is always based on a particular original process of cultural creativity which is the work of a particular people.
-But at the same time it always tends to become a super-culture—an extended area of social communication which dominates and absorbs other less advanced or less powerful cultures and unites them in an oecumene,” an international and intercultural society, and it is this extension of the area of communication that is the essential characteristic of civilization as distinguished from lower forms of culture" (Dawson 1956).
+But at the same time it always tends to become a super-culture—an extended area of social communication which dominates and absorbs other less advanced or less powerful cultures and unites them in an oecumene,” an international and intercultural society, and it is this extension of the area of communication that is the essential characteristic of civilization as distinguished from lower forms of culture" (Dawson 1956)."A civilization has a city or cities with monuments of certain permanence" (Fernandez-Morera).

 "It is defined by common objective elements, such as language, history, religion customs, institutions, and by the subjective self-identification of people" (Huntington 1993)